LearnersGuild/guide/Game_Manual/Cognitive_Apprenticeship.md

 ### Preparation

-Both experienced Practitioners and Learners must prepare to do work together.
-At Learners Guild, the preparation phase of Cognitive Apprenticeship occurs during Goal Selection, Project Formation, and the Project Kickoff.
-The goal of the preparation phase is for both Practitioner and Learner to make themselves ready for the work that will be performed on the chosen project.
+Both experienced practitioners and learners must prepare to do work together.
+At Learners Guild, the preparation phase of Cognitive Apprenticeship occurs during Goal Creation, Goal Selection, Project Formation, and the Project Kickoff.
+The goal of the preparation phase is for both practitioner and learner to make themselves ready for the work that will be performed on the chosen project.

 _Questions to answer during the preparation phase_

-1. _The Who_ Who will be the Practitioner that will perform the work on this goal or task?
-Who will be the Learner(s) that will observe?
+1. _The Who_

+  Who will be the practitioner that will perform the work on this goal or task?
+Who will be the learner(s) that will observe?
-1. _The When and Where_ When will the Practitioner and the Learner(s) meet?
+1. _The When and Where_

+  When will the practitioner and the learner(s) meet?
 What tools and/or environment will be needed to perform and observe the task?
-1. _The What_ What specific goal will be efforted?
-What reading, studying, practicing, or other preparation must the Practitioner do to attempt the goal?
+1. _The What_

+  What specific goal will be efforted?
+What reading, studying, practicing, or other preparation must the practitioner do to attempt the goal?
 What reading, studying, practicing, or other preparation must be done by the learner(s) to be capable of observing the practitioner work on this particular goal?

 ### Observation

 The observation phase could also be referred to as the "working" phase.
 It's where the goal is efforted, the task performed, the work is done.
-The difference here, is that instead of just doing work, both the Practitioner and the Learner(s) do specific things that make the expertise being performed more observable by all participants.
+The difference here, is that instead of just doing work, both the practitioner and the learner(s) do specific things that make the expertise being performed more observable by all participants.

 #### Behaviors to apply to the observation phase

-_Learner Behaviors During Observation_
+_Learner behaviors during observation_

-1. Immediately before observing a Practitioner perform a task, prepare to take notes and record questions and thoughts based on what you expect to be looking for.
+1. Immediately before observing a practitioner perform a task, prepare to take notes and record questions and thoughts based on what you expect to be looking for.
-1. While observing a Practitioner perform a task, continuously try to deduce the approach and the perspective they are using to complete the task.
+1. While observing a practitioner perform a task, continuously try to deduce the approach and the perspective they are using to complete the task.
-1. During the observation phase, avoid asking questions that might interrupt the Practitioner, ask clarifying questions only.
+1. During the observation phase, avoid asking questions that might interrupt the practitioner, ask clarifying questions only.
 1. When an observation phase lasts longer than 60 minutes, ask to take a break and do a brief review before continuing to observe.

-_Practitioner Behaviors During Observation_
+_Practitioner behaviors during observation_

-1. Immediately before beginning to work on a task, prime the Learner to take notes and record questions/thoughts based on what you expect them to be looking for.
+1. Immediately before beginning to work on a task, prime the learner to take notes and record questions/thoughts based on what you expect them to be looking for.
 1. While performing a task, verbalize your thoughts out loud as much as you can.
 BUT DO NOT TEACH!
 DO NOT INSTRUCT!
 DO NOT TRY TO EXPLAIN WHY YOU'RE DOING WHAT YOU'RE DOING!
 Just do it!
-1. During the observation phase, avoid instructing or telling the Learner what to do or what you're doing, demonstrate what to do instead.
+1. During the observation phase, avoid instructing or telling the learner what to do or what you're doing, demonstrate what to do instead.
-1. When the task being performed during an observation phase lasts more than 60 minutes, take a break and do a brief review with the Learner(s) before continuing.
+1. When the task being performed during an observation phase lasts more than 60 minutes, take a break and do a brief review with the learner(s) before continuing.

 ### Reflection